Mission & History

 Charleston Area Therapeutic Riding (CATR) is a non-profit organization dedicated to providing quality Equine Assisted Activities and Therapies.
 Meta Carter and Eileen McGuffie, both accomplished equestrians, started CATR in 1991.
 With the help of Meta's brother, Heyward Carter, we received our 501(c)(3) status in 1992.
 That year, CATR also gained the title of "Premier Accredited Center" through the Professional Association of Therapeutic Horsemanship International (PATH Intl.) .
 PATH Intl. provides standards for best practice and continuing education opportunities to help therapeutic riding centers all over the world maintain safe and successful programs.
 We are proud to have maintained our premier accredited status consistently since 1992.

-By 1997, we had a Board of Directors and received our first grant from the Joanna Foundation.
+By 1995 we had a Board of Directors, and in 1997 we received our first grant from the Joanna Foundation.
 We were then able to hire our first and current Executive Director, Murray S. Neale.

 CATR's program began at Rhonda Tockmakis' farm in Mt.
 Pleasant with two students, a volunteer instructor, Andrea Smith, a few volunteers and wonderful horses donated by Rhonda.
 Along the way CATR set up shop at Meta's farm in West Ashley, Rosebank Farms, Seabrook Equestrian Center and Brickhouse Plantation Equestrian Center.